microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraAdministrativeUnitMember.md

 ## DESCRIPTION

 The Get-AzureADAdministrativeUnitMember cmdlet gets a member of a Microsoft Entra ID administrative unit.
+Specify the `ObjectId` parameter to get a member of administrative unit.

 ## EXAMPLES